runthis/swapform/README.md

 ## Builds

-If you are using the (npm build)[https://www.npmjs.com/package/swapform], you can rebuild the compiled assets after making any desired changes by running any of the following commands:
+If you are using the [npm build](https://www.npmjs.com/package/swapform), you can rebuild the compiled assets after making any desired changes by running any of the following commands:

 | Option        | Description                                                                               |